delebash/UE_GlobalEnvironmentalSystem/README.md

 ## What you get

-1) Global Environment System Blueprint (GES) -- Change wind strength, direction, seasons, health, and weather effects on MS Trees, foliage and props such as rocks or logs
+1) Global Environmental System Blueprint (GES) -- Change wind strength, direction, seasons, health, and weather effects on MS Trees, foliage and props such as rocks or logs

 2) Ultra Dynamic Sky/Weather Integration -- Weather effects are added to MS Materials. https://www.unrealengine.com/marketplace/en-US/product/ultra-dynamic-sky?sessionInvalidated=true